vanevery/p5LiveMedia/README.md

 Include this library in a p5 sketch and share audio/video streams or the canvas itself as a stream.
 Can also share data (string only for now).
 All WebRTC so Peer to Peer.

-Running a public signaling server on https://simplesimplepeer.itp.io - Run your own signalling server by running server.js (with Node, Express and Socket.io).
+Running a public signaling server on https://simplesimplepeer.itp.io - Run your own signalling server by running server.js (with Node, Express and Socket.io) or do it o (Glitch)[https://glitch.com/~p5-simplesimplepeer].

 ## Getting Started